markj0hnst0n/LeMunch/README.md

 - As a browser I want to be able to browse by recipes ranked by likes so that I can see the most popular recipes to get inspiration about what to cook.

-- As a browser I want to be able to sort the browsed recipes by newest so that I can see the latest recipes on the site and not just htose I've seen before.
+- As a browser I want to be able to sort the browsed recipes by newest so that I can see the latest recipes on the site and not just those I've seen before.

 - As a browser I want to be able to search by recipes so that I can find my favourite recipes to see how other cooks do them.